-One of our educators, Devin Romero, put it best when he said the pigmentation process resembles that of an assembly line.
+One of our partners, Devin Romero, put it best when he said the pigmentation process resembles that of an assembly line.
 It’s when this assembly line overproduces or slows, that issues occur.
-Let’s further break down the pigmentation process, when its in response to potential damage:
+Let’s further break down the pigmentation process, when it's in response to potential damage:

 - First a trigger (such as UV exposure) sends a signal to melanocyte-stimulating hormones that the skin is in need of protection.
 This activates the enzyme tyrosine.

 - After tyrosine is signaled, the melanocyte cell receives a message to produce pigmentation (melanin).
 The melanocytes make melanin, bundling them into melanosomes.

 - These melanosomes are then dispersed upward through the granular layer via dendrites to keratinocytes where they form melanin caps, which reduce DNA damage caused by UV exposure.

 Common triggers that kick start this cycle include: the sun, inflammation, injury, hormonal changes, friction, medications, aggressive skin care products, and even in the form of post-inflammatory hyperpigmentation.

 In healthy conditions, the pigmentation that is produced in response to potential damage will eventually diffuse or fade on its own, but in some cases a permanent discoloration can occur.